State-independent Importance Sampling for Random Walks with Regularly Varying Increments: Introduction

-A brief discussion on practical applications and a literature review may be in order: Efficient estimation of the level crossing probability is important in many practical contexts, e.g., in computing steady state probability of large delays in $GI/GI/1$ queues and in ruin probabilities in insurance settings (see, e.g., \cite{MR2331321}). \cite{MR0418369} provides the first weakly efficient importance sampling algorithm for estimating the level crossing probabilities when the increments $X_n$ are light-tailed using large deviations based exponentially twisted change of measure. \cite{MR1053850} develop a weakly efficient algorithm for estimating $\Pr( S_n > na) \text{ for } a > 0,$ and $X_i$ light-tailed, again using exponential twisting based importance sampling distribution (also see \cite{MR1398051}, \cite{MR2100018}, \cite{MR2743897}, \cite{MR2144566} and \cite{Dey_JAP} for related analysis).
+A brief discussion on practical applications and a literature review may be in order: Efficient estimation of the level crossing probability is important in many practical contexts, e.g., in computing steady state probability of delays in $GI/GI/1$ queues and in ruin probabilities in insurance settings (see, e.g., \cite{MR2331321}).
+Siegmund \cite{MR0418369} provides the first weakly efficient importance sampling algorithm for estimating the level crossing probabilities when the increments $X_n$ are light-tailed using large deviations based exponentially twisted change of measure.
+In \cite{MR1053850}, Sadowsky and Bucklew develop a weakly efficient algorithm for estimating $\Pr( S_n > na) \text{ for } a > \E X,$ and $X$ light-tailed, again using exponential twisting based importance sampling distribution (also see \citep{MR1398051, MR2100018, MR2743897, MR2144566, agarwal2013} for related analysis).
 This problem is important mainly because it forms a building block to many more complex rare event problems involving combination of renewal processes: for examples in queueing, see \cite{MR970932} and in financial credit risk modeling, see \cite{DBLP:journals/mansci/GlassermanL05} and \cite{DBLP:journals/ior/BassambooJZ08}.

 Research on efficient simulation of rare events involving heavy-tailed variables first focussed on probabilities such as $\Pr \{S_N > b\}$ in the simpler asymptotic regime where $N$ is fixed or geometrically distributed and $b \nearrow \infty$.
-In this simpler setting state-independent algorithms are easily designed (see, e.g., \cite{ABH00}, \cite{Juneja:2002:SHT:566392.566394}, \cite{AK06}).
+In this simpler setting state-independent algorithms are easily designed (see, e.g., \cite{ABH00,Juneja:2002:SHT:566392.566394,AK06}).
 In \cite{6376313}, it is shown that a variant capped exponential twisting based state-independent importance sampling, which does not involve any decomposition, provides a strongly efficient estimator for the large deviations probability that we consider in this paper.

 Statistical analysis reveals that heavy-tailed distributions are very common in practice: in particular, heavy-tailed increments with infinite variance are a convenient means to explain the long-range dependence observed in tele-traffic data, and to model highly variable claim sizes in insurance settings.
-Popular references to this strand of literature include \cite{EKM97}, \cite{RES97}, and \cite{MR1652283}.
+Popular references to this strand of literature include \cite{EKM97, RES97, MR1652283}.